10.2 Administration and governance of youth work

 In January 2022 there was the first reunion of the National Technical Committee.
 A group aiming at the in-depth analysis and study of the figure of the Youth Worker, with particular attention to the national context, with the aim of creating action plans and strategies to be shared in the appropriate European premises.

-This committee was led by the Department for youth policy and the civic service, and composed of the National Youth Agency, the National Youth Council, the youth division of the National Association of Italian Municipalities (ANCI), the National Informal and Non-Formal Education Association (NINFEA), Eurodesk-Italy, regional authorities and the Italian Youth wiki Expert group.
+This committee was led by the Department for Youth Policies and Universal civic service, and composed of the Italian Youth Agency, the National Youth Council, the youth division of the National Association of Italian Municipalities (ANCI), the National Informal and Non-Formal Education Association (NINFEA), Eurodesk-Italy, regional authorities and the Italian Youth wiki Expert group.

 In the meantime, the absence of a formal recognition of youth work indirectly creates favorable conditions for the development of a cross-sectoral approach.
 The cooperation between the main policy areas affecting youth work practices – youth, social care, education – have contributed to encouraging youth work projects oriented by a multidisciplinary perspective and involving different professionals (cultural operators, educators, trainers, psychologists, social workers, enterprise creation experts, guidance counsellors etc.).